Thought of you all of last night. Hope you were thinking of me.

 Twenty years ago people were sure about what constituted infidelity.
 A husband seen in a restaurant with his secretary, pink lipstick on his collar, strange silent phone calls, unexplained absences.

 Now, with the advent of the Internet age, you don’t even have to leave the comfort of your home for your dalliances.
 Neither does your partner or spouse.
-But does the romantic message in the Inbox wreak the same kind of havoc as the lipstick on the collar?
+But does the romantic message in the Inbox or the SMS wreak the same kind of havoc as the lipstick on the collar?

 Is an Internet affair like the real thing?